moveit/moveit2_tutorials/doc/examples/pilz_industrial_motion_planner/pilz_industrial_motion_planner.rst

 ------------

 For all commands the planner uses maximum velocities and accelerations from the parameter server.
-Using the MoveIt setup assistant the file ``joint_limits.yaml`` is auto-generated with proper defaults and loaded during startup.
+Using the MoveIt Setup Assistant the file ``joint_limits.yaml`` is auto-generated with proper defaults and loaded during startup.

 The limits on the parameter server override the limits from the URDF robot description.